vmware/vic/doc/user_doc/vic_installation/vch_installer_examples.md

   - [Use Custom Trusted CA Certificates](#custom_cert)
   - [Authorize Access to an Insecure Private Registry Server](#registry)

-For simplicity, unless stated otherwise, these examples assume that the vSphere environment uses trusted certificates signed by a known Certificate Authority (CA), so the `--thumbprint` option is not specified.
+For simplicity, these examples use the `--force` option to disable the verification of the vCenter Server certificate, so the `--thumbprint` option is not specified.
 Similarly, all examples that do not relate explicitly to certificate use specify the `--tls-noverify` option.

 For detailed descriptions of all of the `vic-machine create` options, see [VCH Deployment Options](vch_installer_options.md).